-The problem of determining the optimal locations of charging stations for electric car sharing systems is considered in [6].
+The problem of determining the optimal locations of charging stations for electric car sharing systems is considered in [5].
 The number of stations and vehicles, and their optimal placement is determined in order to maximize profit.
-One assumption is that decision makers do not consider operational activities of a service staff, and in particular for vehicle relocation, though cars must be initially placed at stations at the beginning of the optimization time horizon.
+One assumption is that decision makers do not consider operational activities of a service staff, and in particular for vehicle relocation, but cars must still be placed at stations at the beginning of the optimization time horizon.
 In the scenario where an electric car sharing network has already been built, a number of researchers have developed methodologies for the vehicle relocation problem.
-The use of folding bicycles by workers which fit into the trunks of cars [7], and the use of towtrucks which are capable of moving a number of vehicles at a time [8] have been proposed.
-In [1], a set of agents are assumed to be employed which drive vehicles between stations.
+The use of folding bicycles by workers which fit into the trunks of cars [6], and the use of two trucks which are capable of moving a number of vehicles at a time [7] have been proposed.
+In [2], a set of agents are assumed to be employed which drive vehicles between stations.
 Given a set of predetermined trips, the number of vehicles, agents, and the schedule of the agents are optimized each day.
-In addition, the optimal relocation of workers themselves across the network in order to relocate vehicles has been considered in [5].
+In addition, the optimal relocation of workers themselves across the network in order to relocate vehicles has been considered in [4].

-The idea of having to relocate vehicles runs counter to the objective of decreasing traffic congestion, and will cut into profit and system efficiency.
+The idea of having to relocate vehicles within the network runs counter to the objective of decreasing traffic congestion.
 The inefficiency of transporting vehicles between stations is compounded for electric vehicles, as not only are they not being used productively while being transported, but will require further charging afterwards if driven by workers between stations.